Multi-Sensory HMI for Human-Centric Industrial Digital Twins: A 6G Vision of Future Industry: Abstract

 \section{Abstract}

 The next revolution of industry will turn the industries as well as the entire society into a human-centric shape.
-The presence and impacts of human beings in industrial systems and processes will be magnified more than ever before.
-To cope with the emerging challenges raised by this revolution, 6G will massively deploy digital twins to merge the cyber-physical-human worlds; novel solutions for multi-sensory human-machine interfaces will play a key role in this strategy.
+The human presence in industrial environment and the human participation in industrial processes will be magnified more than ever before.
+To cope with the emerging challenges raised by this revolution, 6G ambitions to bridge the three domains of digital information, physical assets and humans into one merged cyber-physical-human world.
+This proposes not only an unprecedented demand for digital twin solutions, but also new technical requirements.
+Especially, aiming at a human-centric industrial DT system, novel multi-sensory human-machine interfaces will play a key role in this paradigm shift.